 Please note that since the inquiry is a confidential process, while it is happening it may not be obvious to the reporter that serious actions are being taken.
 Should a preliminary inquiry demonstrate that the concern more appropriately falls under the anti-discrimination and harassment policy, the investigative procedure of that policy will be followed.

 View the complete Anti-Discrimination and Harassment Policy and Complaint Procedure.

-If you would like to speak about any conflict, concern or issue anonymously or confidentially, you may contact the MSRI Ombudsperson by email or phone.
+If you would like to speak about any conflict, concern or issue anonymously or confidentially, you may contact the MSRI Ombudsperson by email, phone, or through an anonymous portal.
 The Ombudsperson will listen, discuss options with you, and help you determine the next steps to take.

 - Email: email@example.com